 The championship belt changes the nature of this fight for Harrison.
 She’s defending something she earned through years of work and doubt from critics who dismissed her PFL accomplishments.
 Losing to Nunes would validate every skeptic who claimed Harrison only looked good against inferior competition, that her success was a product of fighting in an organization without UFC-level talent.
 The pressure of that narrative weighs differently than the pressure of simply winning a fight.

 Harrison’s trash talk heading into the fight has been confident without crossing into disrespect.
 She’s acknowledged Nunes’ accomplishments while insisting that this version of Harrison, the UFC champion in her prime, would be too much for a retired legend to handle.
-The prediction that Nunes will be “going back to retirement” after UFC 324 reflects Harrison’s belief that the layoff has diminished whatever advantages Nunes once possessed.
+As Brett Okamoto of ESPN reported, Harrison told media that Nunes will be “going back to retirement” after UFC 324, reflecting the champion’s belief that the layoff has diminished whatever advantages Nunes once possessed.

 The pressure on Harrison extends beyond legacy considerations.
 She’s defending against a fighter who trained with her, who knows her tendencies intimately, and who has the experience of headlining the biggest women’s fights in UFC history.
 Nunes won’t be intimidated by the moment.
 She’s been here dozens of times.
 Harrison’s biggest fights have been in smaller organizations against lesser-known opponents.
 The stage matters, and this stage is unlike anything Harrison has experienced.